-Infiltration bid by Pakistan's Border Action Team foiled in Keran Sector
+Infiltration bid by Pakistan's Border Action Team foiled in Keran Sector, 5-7 killed

 Srinagar, Aug 03: Indian Army on Saturday said that an infiltration bid by Pakistani Border Action Team (BAT) has been foiled and "5-7 Pakistani army regulars/terrorists eliminated".